DucManhPhan/DucManhPhan.github.io/_posts/2019-02-27-Chain-of-Responsibility-pattern.md

 layout: post
 title: Chain of Responsibility pattern
 bigimg: /img/image-header/ravashing-beach.jpg
-tags: [behaviral pattern, design pattern]
+tags: [Behavioral Pattern, Design Pattern]
 ---

 In this article, we will discuss about ```Chain of Responsibility``` pattern, and when to use, advantages and disadvantages of it.